 With a distance of more than 2,341 miles, the Missouri River is among the longest rivers in North America.
 The river also ranks among the largest on the continent in terms of volume discharge, with a maximum discharge of 0.75 million cubic feet per second.
 The watershed of the Missouri River is also one of the largest in North America, as it drains an area of over 0.529 million square miles, which is equivalent in size to the Canadian province of Quebec or one-sixth of the entire United States.
 The river is located within the United States and flows through seven states: Montana, North Dakota, South Dakota, Nebraska, Iowa, Kansas, and Missouri.
 Navigation along the river is hindered by the presence of natural and artificial obstacles such as waterfalls and dams, respectively.
+The Missouri River can reach depths up to 40 feet.

 The Missouri River begins at the confluence of the Madison River and Jefferson River in Missouri Headwaters State Park, which is located near Three Forks, Montana.
 However, the headwaters of the river start further away.
 For example, the Jefferson River can be traced back to the Beaverhead River, which has its source on the slopes of Mount Jefferson.
 The source of the Madison River, which is in Yellowstone National Park, also represents one of the river's furthest headwaters.
 The river has numerous tributaries which add to its flow.
 Some of the main tributaries of the Missouri River include the Jefferson River, Yellowstone River, White River, Gasconade River, and Milk River.